Moreplavec64/ctf-writeups/l3ak-2025/rev/flagdle/writeup.md

 ## Solution

-First I tried opening the file in ghidra, which didn't really work out, as ghidra did not recognize builtin go functions, as the binary was stripped, so there were hundreds of unnamed functions.
-So i decided to use ida instead, which worked out much better.
+First, I tried opening the file in Ghidra, which didn't work because Ghidra did not recognize built-in Go functions.
+Since the binary was stripped, there were hundreds of unnamed functions.
+So I decided to use IDA instead, which worked out much better.

 I started looking at the `main.main` function and the first thing it does, is calling the function `flagdle_flagdle_ReadConfig`.
 ```c